benzhou1/overlook.nvim/README.md

 ## Why overlook.nvim?

-I loved lspsaga's peek_definition feature so much that I decided to extract and expand upon it as a dedicated plugin.
 The core philosophy is that **popups should behave exactly like normal buffers** - you can navigate, edit, save, and do anything you would in a regular window.
 This makes it perfect for:

 - Making quick fixes without losing your context
 - Exploring codebases by following definition to create nested popups